 - Evenly pour the batter into ramekins and bake for about 13-15 minutes, until edges are set and center is soft.
 Mine were perfect at 14 minutes, but ovens vary.
 Allow to cool for a minute or two, before handling.

 - Run a knife or thin metal spatula around the edge of each ramekin to loosen.
 Holding the ramekin with a dish towel or pot holder, invert it onto the serving plate.
 Dust cakes with powdered sugar, if desired.
 My favorite way to serve these is with a fanned strawberry or several raspberries, a few tiny scoops of vanilla ice cream and some whipped cream, chocolate shavings and spring of mint on top of each cake.
 Then I drizzle a little chocolate syrup over the ice cream and on the plate.
 Beautiful and delicious!
-Enjoy!
+Recipe by: Diane Kometa

-Tagged: best, bittersweet chocolate, brownie lava cakes, butter, Cake, cake recipe, cakes, choc lava, chocolate, chocolate cake, chocolate cake recipe, chocolate fondant, chocolate lava cakes, chocolaty, Christmas, confectioner's sugar, cupcake, cupcakes, demonstration, dense, Dessert, Desserts, Diane Kometa, Dishin With Di, easy, egg yolks, eggs, Father's Day, flour, fondant au chocolat, French chocolate lava cakes, from scratch, fudge, gooey, homemade, hot lava, How To Make, icing sugar, individual, lava, mini, moist, molten, molten chocolate lava cakes, Mother's Day, New Year's, New Year's Eve, powdered sugar, pudding cakes, quick, Recipe, restaurant style, rich, semi sweet chocolate, sugar, tutorial, Valentine's Day, vanilla, video, video recipe, volcano cakes, warm, YouTube
+Tagged: best, bittersweet chocolate, brownie lava cakes, butter, Cake, cake recipe, cakes, choc lava, chocolate, chocolate cake, chocolate cake recipe, chocolate fondant, chocolate lava cakes, chocolaty, Christmas, confectioner's sugar, cupcake, cupcakes, demonstration, dense, Dessert, Desserts, Diane Kometa, Dishin With Di, double chocolate, easy, egg yolks, eggs, Father's Day, flour, fondant au chocolat, French chocolate lava cakes, from scratch, fudge, gooey, homemade, hot lava, How To Make, icing sugar, individual, lava, mini, moist, molten, molten chocolate lava cakes, Mother's Day, New Year's, New Year's Eve, powdered sugar, pudding cakes, quick, Recipe, restaurant style, rich, semi sweet chocolate, small, sugar, tutorial, Valentine's Day, vanilla, video, video recipe, volcano cakes, warm, YouTube